Graffiti: crime or cultural creation?

-Murals - Murals are generally more comprehensive and portray an image or scene.
+Murals are generally more comprehensive and portray an image or scene.
 They often tell a story or express feelings of the artist.
-They tend to carry a social or political critique, satire or message.
+Many of them carry a social or political critique, satire or message.
 Murals are generally larger than tags but come in all sizes.
-Today artists are granted permission and even paid to produce murals for public display on businesses and public buildings.
+Today artists are granted permission or even paid to produce murals for public display on businesses and public buildings.

-Posters - Poster art is usually created in private, then brought to a public place and affixed to a surface.
+Poster art is usually created in private, then brought to a public place and affixed to a surface.
 It is attached using an adhesive called wheat paste.
 In addition to paint, poster art can also incorporate multiple layers, cutouts, collages or stickers.
-The down side to a poster is that it's easier to remove than spraypaint and more succeptable to weather conditions.
+The down side to a poster is that it's more susceptible to weather conditions or destruction than spray paint.
 Therefore it tend to last less long than other graffiti mediums.

 Modern street graffiti began in New York City in the early 1970's.
 Young teenagers growing up in impovershed, marginalized communities started "tagging" their names on walls in public places.
-They created alter egos, aliases that combined a nickname with a number, which was usually the digits of the street they lived on.
-Early leaders in the tagging world included people with street aliases like Lee163, Fab5Freddy and Tracy168.
-These graffiti pioneers experiemented with new styles and began the fad of tagging New York City's subway trains.
+These 'writers' created alter egos, aliases that combined a nickname with a number, which was usually the digits of the street they lived on.
+Early leaders in the tagging world included people with street aliases like Fab5Freddy and Tracy168.
+These graffiti pioneers experimented with new styles and began the fad of tagging New York City's subway trains.

 Rise of "Street Art"

 The murals we view on the tour are concentrated around an urban art exhibition called the Bushwick Collective.
-It was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify a formerly blighted area with vibrant art.
+It was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify gritty industrial streets with vibrant art.
 Joe is inspired by his deceased father and mother - and the art is dedicated to them.
-The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local Bushwick talent.
+The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local longtime Bushwick talent.

 How the Tour Works